RLadiesVicBC/meetups/README.md

 The term "women and gender minorities" is inclusive of individuals who identify as female (trans and cis), trans-men, non-binary, genderqueer, genderfluid, agender, intersex, and all minority genders.

+## How to get involved?
+-Support with venue or funding for food and beverages for the meetups -Recommend a talk, seminar, or interested speakers -Support the meetups through teaching your knoweldge and skills, either leading a workshop or mentoring -Join RLadiesVicBC organizing team [email the team by emailing victoria@rladies.org]

 # Meetups for RLadies Victoria, BC
 Please answer this poll to best help organizers in deciding topics for our meetup group: https://www.surveymonkey.com/r/PKKRWVM